Dadens

-Dadens (Daadans), also referred to as Tartenee and Tatense by some early European settlers and Tatense Reserve 16 under the Indian Act is village on the southern coast of Langara Island (K'íis Gwáayaay) belonging to the Haida Nation on the archipelago Haida Gwaii, British Columbia, Canada.
+Dadens (Daadans), also referred to as Tartenee and Tatense by some early European settlers, and Tatense Reserve 16 under the Indian Act, is a village on the southern coast of Langara Island (K'íis Gwáayaay) belonging to the Haida Nation on the archipelago Haida Gwaii, British Columbia, Canada.
 Dadens was once a popular trading post for the North Pacific fur trade among European traders in the late 18th century, due to its size and accessibility.
-Dadens no longer continues to be used by families year round, but it was used as a fishing village during the summer months by many Haida up until the 1950s and 1960s, and is still used to a limited extent today.
-There have been multiple migrations of families from Dadens to South East Alaska and these people are now known as the Kiagani Haida.
+Dadens is no longer used by families year-round, but it was used as a fishing village during the summer months by many Haida until the 1950s and 1960s, and is still used to a limited extent today.
+There have been multiple migrations of families from Dadens to Southeast Alaska and these people are now known as the Kiagani Haida.

 People

 Haida families broadly belong to one of two matrilineal moieties or clans; those being the Eagle and the Raven clans, however, each family group has their own unique lineages and sub lineages represented by symbols or crests.
 At the first point of European contact in 1789, Dadens was owned by the Middle-town people Raven Clan (Yahgu Laanaas).